-The gardens are part of Morristown National Historic Park and maintained by the volunteers of the New Jersey Historical Garden Foundation.
+The gardens have been part of Morristown National Historical Park since 1975.
+The land once was home to the NJ Brigade during the winter encampment of 1779-80 by Revolutionary War soldiers.
+The gardens are maintained by volunteers from the New Jersey Historical Garden Foundation.
 Visitors can reserve their spot on a garden tour from mid-April through October.

 Of Special Note: